Medal of Honor: Pacific Assault: Reception

-The game received "favorable" reviews according to video game review aggregator Metacritic.
+The game received "favorable" reviews according to video game review aggregator website Metacritic.

 Pacific Assault received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pacific Assault for "Computer First-Person Action Game of the Year", which was ultimately awarded to Half-Life 2.